 - (a) The Program will not initially utilize a competitive process to award funds.
-Funds will be available to eligible applicants upon request "over the counter." - (b) Funds will be available for a six month over-the-counter period, commencing from the application due date. - (c) The Department may extend the over-the-counter period. - (d) Applicants must submit an application to be eligible for funding.
-An application form will be available upon release of the NOFA and will at least include forms to demonstrate meeting threshold requirements, a proposed budget and timeline and letters of support from key stakeholders and decision-makers in the adoption process. - (e) Complete applications must be submitted to the Department by the deadline detailed in the NOFA. - (f) The Department may request additional information to complete the initial application for funding. - (g) Applications recommended for funding are subject to conditions specified by the Department.
-Applicants will receive an official letter of award after the Department approves funding recommendations.
+Funds will be available to eligible applicants upon request ("over the counter"). - (b) Funds will be available for an eight-month over-the-counter period, commencing from the date of the NOFA. - (c) The Department may extend the over-the-counter period. - (d) Applicants must submit an application to be eligible for funding.
+An application form will be available upon release of the NOFA and will include forms to demonstrate meeting threshold requirements, a proposed budget and timeline, and a request for letters of support from key stakeholders and decision-makers in the adoption process. - (e) The Department may request additional information to complete the initial application for funding.

-- (h) If funds are not fully awarded at the conclusion of the over-the-counter period, the Department may consider a supplemental funding round. - 1.
-The supplemental funding round will be available to prior applicants or localities that have not submitted a request for funding.
+- (f) Applications recommended for funding are subject to conditions specified by the Department.
+Applicants will receive an official letter of award after the Department approves funding recommendations. - (g) If funds are not fully awarded at the conclusion of the over-the-counter period, the Department may consider a supplemental funding round. - 1.
+The supplemental funding round will be available to prior applicants and localities that have not submitted a request for funding.
 The supplemental funding round will either use the initial complete application for funding, a new application where localities have not submitted a request for funding, or a new application and NOFA. - 2.
-Localities that have not submitted a previous request for funding will receive top priority in the supplemental funding round, subject to minimum and maximum award amounts described in Section 400.
+Localities that have not submitted a previous request for funding will receive top priority in the supplemental funding round, subject to the minimum and maximum award amounts described in Section 400.
 All other applicants for the supplemental funding round will be subject to scoring criteria.
-Scoring criteria will include priority policy areas, underresourced localities and location efficient.
-Impact on housing supply, affordability or housing choices will be used as a tie-breaker.
-See Attachment 3 for draft scoring criteria.
-The Department may adjust scoring criteria to accommodate changes in conditions and circumstances, such as the results of the initial funding round and coordination with subsequent rounds of SB 2 funding (funds collected in 2019 and beyond). - 3.
-In the event that two or more applications have the same scores, the Department has discretion to make the final selection based on objectives set out in these Guidelines, including equitable geographic distribution.
+Scoring criteria will include priority policy areas, under-resourced localities, disaster recovery, and location efficient.
+A tiebreaker will use factors such as impact on housing supply and affordability, level of housing need, and affirmatively furthering fair housing. - The Department may adjust scoring criteria to accommodate changes in conditions and circumstances, such as the results of the initial funding round and equitable geographic distribution.